-- Dress and skirt lengths are to be at or below the kneecap. - Slits in dresses and skirts should be no more than 2 1⁄2 inches in length (approximately the width of a lady's hand). - Leggings to the ankle or tights are permitted and can be worn under dresses or skirts that meet the above length.
+- Dress and skirt lengths are to be at or below the kneecap. - Slits in dresses and skirts should be no more than 2 1⁄2 inches above the knee (approximately the width of a lady's hand). - Leggings to the ankle or tights are permitted and can be worn under dresses or skirts that meet the above length.
 Legging/tight colors are limited to solid shades of black, white and brown.

 - Uniform pants may be worn for Regular School Day Dress, CHA Shirt Days, and Activity Dress Days. - Uniform pants must be traditional style cotton pants (khakis, non-stretch material, inset pockets with no brads). - Dress trousers may be worn on Mondays, Tuesdays, Thursdays and Fridays.
-Dress trousers are defined as having a straight leg which is wider than a traditional uniform pant and a non-tapered ankle. - Jeans colors are limited to solid shades.
+Dress trousers are defined as having a straight leg which is wider than a traditional uniform pant and a non-tapered ankle.
+Dress pants will have inset pockets with no brads. - Jeans colors are limited to solid shades without embroidery or colored panels. - Dress trousers/traditional any color uniform pants may have a subtle print within the fabric (not

-- Dress trousers/traditional any color uniform pants may have a subtle print (not flamboyant such as tie-dyed, neon, rainbow, and camo). - Pants/dress pant trousers should be loose-fitting.
-No undergarment lines should be showing. - Pants/dress pant trousers should not have holes, patches, nor be faded, well-worn, or frayed. - Pant/dress pant trousers length must be no higher than the ankle area. - Belts must be worn on all clothing with belt loops, when shirts are tucked in. - Romper with traditional pant legs may be worn. - Overalls may not be worn. - No elastic-bottom pants. - Jeans may be worn on Fridays or the Last Day of the Week for CHA Shirt Day. - Jeans/pants should not have holes, patches, pocket design, nor be faded, well-worn, or frayed. - Jeans may be black or medium/dark blue. - Leather pants, corduroy, sweat pant-style pants, athletic pants, stretch pant-style pants, and pajamastyle pants may not be worn.
+- flamboyant such as tie-dyed, neon, rainbow, and camo). - Pants/dress pant trousers should be loose-fitting.
+No undergarment lines should be showing.
+All pants must not give the appearance of skintight.
+There should a visible ease through the leg and hip area. - Jeans/Pants/dress pant trousers should not have holes, patches, nor be faded, well-worn, or frayed with inset pockets.
+Pants/dress trousers should not have embroidery or colored panels. - Jeans/Pants/Dress trousers must at least touch the anklebone or longer. - Belts must be worn on all clothing with belt loops, when shirts are tucked in. - Romper with traditional pant legs may be worn.
+Romper tops must adhere to the dress code requirements for shirts. - Overalls or capri pants may not be worn. - No elastic-bottom pants. - Jeans may be worn on Fridays or the Last Day of the Week for CHA Shirt Day. - Jeans/pants should not have holes, patches, pocket design, nor be faded, well-worn, or frayed. - Leather pants, corduroy, sweat pant-style pants, athletic pants, stretch pant-style pants, and pajamastyle pants may not be worn.